aduros/flambe-demos/shmup/README.md

 # Shmup demo

 This is a prototype of a minimal but complete game.
-It shows how to use a preloader, scenes, animation, text, sound effects, and more.
+It shows how to use a preloader, localization, scenes, animation, text, sound effects, and more.
+It might make a good foundation for a real game project.

 Try it out in [Flash], [HTML5] or [Android].